shirha/checksum/README.md

 I used pyinstaller to make a Windows 10 xxhash64.exe inside the xxhash64.zip file.
 https://pypi.org/project/xxhash/

-You probably need to 'unblock' it after downloading the zip.
+note: you probably need to 'unblock' it after downloading the zip.

 The program options are:
+  -s sort the filenames descending by size
   -l use append to create a log
-  -s sort the filenames descending by size
+     note: you may want to delete the log before you re-run the program

 # sample output
 ```